Syedateeq160/user-crud/README.md

 - NodeJS
 - Express.js
 - TypeScript
+- TypeORM
 - PostgreSQL

+## Prerequisites

+- Node.js (v14 or higher)
+- npm (Node Package Manager)
+- PostgreSQL (or any other compatible relational database)

 ## Getting Started

 - Clone or download the project

+## Set up your database:

+- Create a PostgreSQL database named userdb.
+- Update the database connection configuration in src/ormconfig.json to match your database settings.

-- Run npm i in the project root folder
+- Navigate to the project directory: and run npm i in the project root folder
 - Run npm run start

 ## Create User

+URL: /users
+Method: POST
+Request Body: JSON object representing the user to be created.

 <img width="848" alt="c" src="https://github.com/Syedateeq160/user-crud/assets/32579549/ec616ad6-fc60-4443-a131-a4175d18e041">